sjhuskey/LingView/README.md

 ## Improvements

 This code in this fork has been refactored to use HTML 5 elements for audio and video.
 It also eliminates the dependence on YouTube for remote video streaming.
-Instead, it replaces the `.youtube` file extension and logic with generic `.videourl` and `.audiourl` file extensions and logic for streaming both from any streamining source (e.g., Digital Ocean's Spaces).
+Instead, it replaces the `.youtube` file extension and logic with generic `.videourl` and `.audiourl` file extensions and logic for streaming both from any streaming source (e.g., Digital Ocean's Spaces).

 ## Prerequisites